radicalloop/laravel5-angular-demo-app/README.md

 # Laravel5 + AngularJS Demo App
 This project is a demo application using Laravel 5 and AngualarJS.
-This app uses REST API made in Laravel5.
+It uses REST API made in Laravel5 and AngularJS in front-end.

 It includes:
 - Token based REST API for Login/Logout